guptashraddha2016/Convert-PDF-into-TEXT/README.md

   2. README File

 # Packages and Libraries
-used python 3 to run with neccessary packages like poppler-utils, EasyOCR, pdf2image and libraries NumPy , PIL, Spacy.
+Used python 3 to run with neccessary packages like poppler-utils, EasyOCR, pdf2image and libraries NumPy , PIL, Spacy.

 # Explaination
 With the help of packages and libraries extract text and images from pdf and use displacy for display text with their label.